Easy Roasted Eggplant with Miso and Brown Butter

 Roasted eggplant in ceramic dish with bowl of brown butter miso sauce and garlic.

 All of the beautiful flavor and aroma you get from brown butter is thanks to a cooking process known as the Maillard reaction.
+When you cook butter, the amino acids and sugars start to react with each other.
+The butter turns golden brown and develops deep flavors and aromas in the process.

 Ceramic dish with vegetables and cream napkin.